 Scholarly journal articles are one of the primary means of communicating research ideas.
 They are an important component of academic research and give you some insight into ongoing debates and scholarly conversations about your topic.
 You can find articles through database searches.

+Alternate version: Family and Society Studies Worldwide in the classic EBSCO user interface (best for exporting more than 50 results or combining saved searches).
 Family & Society Studies Worldwide™, (FSWW) is a core resource providing the most comprehensive coverage of research, policy, and practice literature in the fields of Family Science, Human Ecology, Human Development, and Social Welfare.
 FSSW covers popular issues as well as meeting the requirements of professionals in all fields of social work, social science and family practice.
 Coverage spans from 1970 to the present indexing publications from a wide range of social science disciplines including anthropology, sociology, psychology, demography, health sciences, education, economics, law, history and social work.
 Source documents include professional journals, conference papers, books, book chapters, government reports, discussion and working papers, statistical documents, theses & dissertations and other sources.
 FSSW is an anthology of four database files providing access to more than 1.3 million records.

 AgeLine focuses exclusively on the population aged 50+ and issues of aging.
 AgeLine is the premier source for the literature of social gerontology and includes aging-related content from the health sciences, psychology, sociology, social work, economics, and public policy.
 AgeLine also includes information for professionals working in aging-related fields and for consumers.
 Original abstracts are generated for every citation, with index terms drawn from AgeLine's Thesaurus of Aging Terminology.
 AgeLine indexes over 200 journals, books, book chapters, and reports.
 Designed for researchers, professionals, students, and general consumers, this database addresses aging issues from individual, national, and global perspectives.
+Alternate version: AgeLine in the classic EBSCO user interface (best for exporting more than 50 results or combining saved searches).

 (You can hover over the "Find Articles" tab for general search tips.)